marjoleinF/winter-course-SLP/README.md

 Winter Course Statistical Learning and Prediction
 ========================================================

-Attention: Your lecturer got into some train problems around Schiphol and has to make use of the 'academisch kwartier'.
+Attention: Your lecturer encountered train problems around Schiphol and now has to make use of the 'academisch kwartier'.

 Welcome statistical learners!